Viralmaniar/viralmaniar.github.io/_posts/2024-03-26-Destroying Cloud Infrastructure with Nuking Tools.md

 # Lapsus$ targating Microsoft Exchange

-There were several notable CVEs targeting Microsoft Exchange.
-Here are some significant ones up to that point:
+Lapsus had been focusing on Microsoft Exchange Servers with the aim of seizing control of multiple cloud service-related root accounts.
+Upon gaining access to these root accounts email addresses, they proceeded to reset the passwords and establish new ones.
+Notably, there were numerous CVEs identified targeting Microsoft Exchange leading up to full compromise and nuking of the entire infrastructure.
+Here are some significant CVEs that threat actors were targating:

     CVE-2021-26855: This was a critical vulnerability in Microsoft Exchange Server that allowed an attacker to execute arbitrary code on the Exchange Server due to improper validation of user-supplied input.